Karen Thompson, Ph.D.

 BSHI Division Head

 Dr. Thompson joined the Columbia College faculty in 2000.
 She completed an undergraduate degree in psychology at Bowling Green State University in Ohio and a Master’s degree and a Ph.D. in Experimental Psychology from the University of South Carolina.
-She teaches such courses as Basic Statistics, Research Methods, Biological Psychology, Learning, Cognition and Memory, and History and Systems of Psychology.
-Her research focuses on the biological bases of epilepsy and the application of neural transplantation or gene therapy to alleviate epileptic attacks.
-She also presents a hands-on, interactive “Brain Day” at local elementary schools.
+She teaches Statistics, Research Methods, Biological Psychology, Drugs and Behavior, and a Psychology Lab.
+Her research focuses on the biological bases of epilepsy and the application of neural transplantation or gene therapy to alleviate epileptic episodes.
 Dr. Thompson was the recipient of the Columbia College 2002-2003 Faculty Excellence Award.
 She and her husband Chris enjoy spending time with their two sons.

 Robin Rosenthal, Ph.D.

 Professor of Child and Family Studies